smyrnakis/DevEnv-configuration/Windows/readme.md

 > Before moving forward you might need to allow the execution of PowerShell scripts.
 >
-> To do so, execute `Set-ExecutionPolicy -ExecutionPolicy Unrestricted`
+> To do so, execute `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`
 >
 > It is recommended to restore the ExecutionPolicy in `Restricted` after you finish installing the tools!
 >